sylhare/SpaceStack/backend/README.md

 ## Setup

-It is using JDK11 as well as gradle 6.0.
+It is using JDK11 (openjdk version "11.0.2") as well as gradle 6.3.
 Fully developed in Kotlin.

 ### Build

+To build the project:

 ```bash
 ./gradlew clean build